 Each class will have a maximum of 18 pupils with an average of 15 pupils in a class.

 Ballard is an inverted triangle.
-One form in Pre-Prep, two forms in Lower Prep, three forms in Upper Prep (Years 7 & 8) and four forms in Senior School.
+One form in Pre-Prep, two forms in Lower Prep, three or four forms in Upper Prep (Years 7 & 8) and four forms in Senior School.

 Pre-Prep and Lower Prep have two lessons before break, one after break and three in the afternoon.